-It is one of the most famous kebab variety of Turkish cuisine that made from seasoned veal leg meat slices, stacked and cooked on a rolling vertical rotisserie.
+It is one of the most famous kebab varieties of Turkish cuisine that is made from seasoned veal leg meat slices, stacked and cooked on a rolling vertical rotisserie.
 It is the ancestor of Greeks’ gyro and Arabs’ shawarma.

-In Turkey, we call to Döner Kebab restaurants as ‘Dönerci’.
+In Turkey, we call Döner Kebab restaurants as ‘Dönerci’.
 These restaurants are generally very small restaurants that only have 6 to 8 people working inside.
-You can also eat Döner Kebab at normal sze restaurants too.
-However, as we consider it as a fast food, we like to eat it at these small Döner shops.
-It is more practical and time saving.
+You can also eat Döner Kebab at normal size restaurants too.
+However, as we consider Döner as fast food, we like to eat it at these small Döner shops.
+It is more practical and time-saving.

 How it is served?

-Once the outer layers of the stacked meat cooks, the Döner chef cuts off the cooked layers with a special Döner Knife and serves it either in a bread or in a durum roll with salad and sliced tomato and onions inside.
+Once the outer layers of the stacked meat cook, the Döner chef cuts off the cooked layers with a special Döner Knife and serves it either in bread or in a dürüm roll (wrapped) with salad and sliced tomato and onions inside.
 This is how it serves at small Döner shops.
-However, if you prefer to eat it at a restaurant, you need to tell the waiter whether you want on a plate or in a durum roll.
-Personally, I always prefer to eat Döner Kebab in a durum roll.
-In Turkey, we use lavash bread for durum roll.
+However, if you prefer to eat it at a restaurant, you need to tell the waiter whether you want it on a plate or in a dürüm roll.
+Personally, I always prefer to eat Döner Kebab in a dürüm roll (wrapped).
+In Turkey, we use lavash bread for dürüm rolls.

 How it is made?

 We have two different Döner Kebab varieties.
-The one made with veal leg meat and the other one made with chicken meat.
+The one is made with veal leg meat and the other one is made with chicken meat.
 I like both of them.
-But at summer time, I stay away from chicken meat because it gets bad quickly.
-My all time favorite variety is the one which made with veal meat.
+But in the summertime, I stay away from chicken meat because it gets bad quickly.
+My all-time favorite variety is the one made with veal meat.

 When I ask the chefs about the ingredients, none of them share the exact ingredients of their Döner Kebab.
-They generally said the same ingredients which I already shared at my home made İskender Kebab recipe.
-I heard that some restaurants are using milk and ground dried fruits during marination to soften the meat and to give special taste.
+They generally said the same ingredients which I already shared at my homemade İskender Kebab recipe.
+I heard that some restaurants are using milk and ground dried fruits during marination to soften the meat and to give a special taste.

-Frankly speaking, there are some special foods in our cuisine that you seriously come and taste them in here.
+Frankly speaking, there are some special foods in our cuisine that you seriously come and taste in here.
 Döner Kebab is one of them.
-However, if you still insist to make Döner Kebab at your home and challenge your skills, you will need a vertical rotisserie for Döner Kebab recipe.
-Otherwise, it may not give the same taste of Döner Kebab.
+However, if you still insist to make Döner Kebab at your home and challenge your skills, you will need a vertical rotisserie for the Döner Kebab recipe.
+Otherwise, it may not give the same taste as Döner Kebab.